Cleveland Cavaliers Basketball - Cavaliers News, Scores, Stats, Rumors & More - ESPN

-Kyrie Irving has increasingly taken on the role of distributor, and his attention to detail offensively is making him a more dynamic playmaker.

-LeBron with 32 points in his first game as a 32-year-old.
-Fact: he has more points than anyone by age-32 even if you include college.
-(LeBron would have more than MJ even if you tripled MJ's college total at UNC.)

-LeBron James scored 17 of his 32 points in the first quarter, and the Cleveland Cavaliers beat the Charlotte Hornets 121-109 on Saturday night.
+LeBron James scored 12 of his 28 points in the fourth quarter and the Cleveland Cavaliers fought off Phoenix down the stretch to beat the Suns 120-116 on Sunday night.

-Cavs beat Hornets, 121-109 without Kyrie Irving.
-LeBron James had 32 points, 6 rebounds and 9 assists.
-Kevin Love had 28 points and 10 rebounds.
-Jordan McRae had 20 points starting in place of Irving.
-Kemba Walker led Charlotte with 37 points.
+Standing ovation for 28-time Olympic swimming medalist Michael Phelps during a 3rd Q timeout.

+LeBron James has become the 14th player in NBA history with 10,000 career field goals.

 |YEAR